-Students in the MA (BS) degree program may obtain a leave of absence with the approval of both IBS and GTU; students in the MBS program need the approval of IBS only.
+Students in the M.A.
+(B.S.) degree program may obtain a leave of absence with the approval of both IBS and GTU; students in the MBS program need the approval of IBS only.
 Leaves of absence may be taken for a maximum of four academic semesters, no more than two consecutively.
 All outstanding debts must be paid before the approval is granted.
 Request for a leave of absence must be made in writing to the IBS Dean with a copy to the GTU Dean.
 This request must be made no later than the end of the registration period (usually the first week) of the semester in which the student intends to take a leave of absence, otherwise late registration fee will apply.
-Requests for a leave of absence will not be accepted after the final day for late registration.
-See GTU calendar for specific dates.
-(In the event of an emergency following that date, student may petition to withdraw from all classes.
-See Withdrawal Policy.)
+Requests for a leave of absence will not be accepted after the "deadline for registered students to change enrollment without special permission" (see GTU Calendar for specific date in each semester), after that date student will be required to take Incompletes for courses, and finish work according to requirements for Incompletes.
 Failure to file a leave of absence request by the end of the late registration period will be considered a withdrawal without notification.
 Leaves are for one semester only, and must be renewed each semester as needed.
-Payment of the leave of absence fee (see II.F.1.
+Payment of the leave of absence fee (see V.A.
 Tuition and Fees) during the registration period of each semester of leave is required to maintain leave of absence status.